 With more than 8,500 wine producers, it’s hardly surprising that Bordeaux is considered the world’s wine capital, and it’s the largest wine-growing region in France.
 If you enjoy full-bodied reds, you’ll strike gold with the region’s famed Merlot and Cabernet Sauvignon.
 While the Bordeaux’s vineyards occupy more than 120,000 hectares, the best are found in Médoc and Saint Emilion.
 In fact, the vineyards of Saint Emilion were the first to be listed as a UNESCO World Heritage Site.
 It is a rewarding landscape to see, and even more so if you’re exploring the region by car.

-The Bordeaux Wine Festival takes place in the region every two years – the next one will be happening in June 2020.
+The Bordeaux Wine Festival takes place in the region every two years – the next one will be happening from 19-22 June 2025.
 This four-day festival features 80 appellations from the city and Aquitaine for your tasting pleasure.
 But don’t worry if you can’t attend, there’s no shortage of wine-related tours and events to enjoy here at any time of year.

 Where to stay: Villa Le Bassin, Laurel Rose & Chateau Belles Vignes